odeum/odeum-code-lite/README.md

 ### Theme
 Default theme is ODEUM Code theme.
-The theme file contains objects for colors and fonts for the selected theme.
+The theme file contains objects for colors, fonts and sizes for the selected theme.

 A theme is passed as a theme prop to the <AppContainer> component.